mesaguy/ansible-prometheus/README.md

 To enable [rabbitmq_exporter by kbudde](https://github.com/kbudde/rabbitmq_exporter) include role task: rabbitmq_exporter_kbudde

-Environmental variables to pass to the consul_exporter exporter.
+Environmental variables to pass to the rabbitmq_exporter exporter.
 These environmental variables are used as a primary method of configuring the exporter:

     prometheus_rabbitmq_exporter_kbudde_env_vars:
       RABBIT_URL: http://localhost:15672